 The nursing home spouse will be subject to a Medicaid penalty if he or she gives or transfers assets to others within five years of applying for Medicaid.
 This means a spouse can waive his or her elective share in writing, but such a disclaimer is considered a transfer of assets resulting in a penalty period for Medicaid eligibility.
 To mitigate this risk, the couple can engage in planning whereby a spouse waives his or her elective share more than 5 years prior to applying for Medicaid.
 Other alternatives include the community spouse creating a will leaving the nursing home spouse the amount of the elective share or establishing a trust containing the elective share.

 It is advisable to consult a qualified elder law attorney when navigating the Medicaid process, particularly when there is a possibility of a nursing home spouse inheriting assets from a community spouse.
-If you or your loved one is contemplating Medicaid and has concerns about possible disqualification due to an inheritance, we encourage you to contact the Elder Law attorneys at Mandelbaum Barrett to address your questions and develop a plan to achieve your family’s goals.
+If you or your loved one is contemplating Medicaid and has concerns about possible disqualification due to an inheritance, we encourage you to contact the Elder Law attorneys at Mandelbaum Barrett PC to address your questions and develop a plan to achieve your family’s goals.